-The Grand Central Hotel in Glasgow has the perfect mix of old-school glamour and modern day service.
-Here’s my review of my recent visit.
+Discover why the Grand Central Hotel in Glasgow has the perfect mix of old-school glamour and modern day service.

-I stayed at the Grand Central Hotel as a guest of ScotRail. * indicates an affiliate link – I receive a small commission from purchases made through these links.
+I stayed at the Grand Central Hotel as a guest of ScotRail

 Stepping through the doorway at the Grand Central Hotel in Glasgow feels a little bit like stepping back in time – in a good way, of course!
 Because the Grand Central Hotel feels very much like it still belongs in a more elegant era, a more glamorous time.